Smudge-Studios/HypixelBot/README.md

 - `h!pit <playername>` - Pit stats for a specified player.

 - `h!guild <guild>` - Information on a specified guild.

-This bot is currently in development, there may be some bugs.

 ### Restricted Commands